 So, if the above is the secret to drawing long strokes, that would be why people having been inking lovely drawings for years without any smoothing?
 Then, surely, it is decadence to use something like stroke smoothing, a short-cut for the lazy?

 Not really.
 To both, actually.
-Inkers have had a real-life tool that made it easier to ink, it’s called a rigger-brush, which is a brush with a very long hairs.
-Due this length it sorta smooths out shakiness, and thus a favoured brush when inking at three in the morning.
+Inkers have had a real-life tool that made it easier to ink, it’s called a rigger-brush, which is a brush with very long hairs.
+Due to this length it sorta smooths out shakiness, and thus a favoured brush when inking at three in the morning.

 With some tablet brands, the position events being sent aren’t very precise, which is why we having basic smoothing to apply the tiniest bit of smoothing on tablet strokes.

 On the other hand, doing too much smoothing during the whole drawing can make your strokes very mechanical in the worst way.
-Having no jitter or tiny bumps removes a certain humanity from your drawings, and it can make it impossible to represent fabric properly.
+Having no jitter or tiny bumps removes certain humanity from your drawings, and it can make it impossible to represent fabric properly.

 Therefore, it’s wise to train your inking hand, yet not to be too hard on yourself and refuse to use smoothing at all, as we all get tired, cold or have a bad day once in a while.
-Stablizer set to 50 or so should provide a little comfort while keeping the little irregularities.
+Stabilizer set to 50 or so should provide a little comfort while keeping the little irregularities.

 Bezier curves and other tools¶